KennyOgun/customer_behavioural_segmentation_using_unsupervised_learning/README.md

 4. **Cluster 3(Moderate Recency, Moderate Frequency & Monetary Value): Potential Loyalists**

-      These customers are moderately active and have slightly higher-than-average spending, indicating potential for loyalty.
+      These customers(making up of 4.87%) are moderately active and have slightly higher-than-average spending, indicating potential for loyalty.

       Recommendation Strategies: